marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   To avoid potential alignment issues in ``COMMON`` blocks, it is recommended to order objects from largest to smallest.

-.. index:: fno-protect-parens

-.. index:: re-association of parenthesized expressions
+.. index:: fno-protect-parens, re-association of parenthesized expressions

 .. option:: -fno-protect-parens